-In this article, we will look at the PE Structure or Portable Executable file format (PE File Format), which is important in understanding an internal structure of an executable file.
+In this article, we will look at the PE Structure or Portable Executable file format (PE File Format), which is important in understanding the internal structure of an executable file.

 Once you have an overall idea about what’s inside the executable file and how it works in Windows, it will become easy to analyze any executable file as you advance the journey to the Malware Analysis path.